A Non-invasive Technique to Detect Authentic/Counterfeit SRAM Chips: Result and Analysis

 \begin{enumerate}[leftmargin=*, topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We used Arduino Due board \cite{arduino:Due} for collecting start-up data from SRAM chips.
-We have used 345 4-Mbit (256K$\times$16) SRAM chips from 5 different manufactures and 23 different part-numbers (i.e., 23 memory classes).
+We have used 345 4-Mbit (256K$\times$16) SRAM chips from 5 different manufacturers and 23 different part-numbers (i.e., 23 memory classes).
 All of these 23 part-numbers are tabulated in Table \ref{Tab:chipList}.
 From now on, we will use the ``tag" (specified in Table \ref{Tab:chipList}) to recall a specific memory part-number/class.
 We have used 230 SRAM chips to train ML models (10 chips from each class) and 115 chips to test the model (5 chips from each class). \item We have collected data from both test chips and train chips at a nominal voltage (3.3V) and room temperature ($25^{\circ}$C).
-We used two different Arduino boards to emulate the platform variation among different embedded systems and utilized them to collect start-up signatures from test samples.
-We found that the operating voltage of these two boards is within $\pm$35mV of the nominal voltage. \item We have used a one-vs-all binary classifier (positive vs. negative) for both manufacturer identification and part-number identification.
+We used two different Arduino boards to emulate the platform variation among different embedded systems and utilized them to collect start-up signatures from test samples\footnote{We have not observed any visible impact from platform variation.
+Such observation is expected as the two testing platforms only differed by operating voltage (within 3.3$\pm$35mV), which is within the range of SRAM normal operating voltage (3.0 to 3.6 mV).
+Most modern chips are equipped with a voltage clamp circuit and can control the internal voltage as long as the external voltage is within the range \cite{Maloney:clamp}.}. \item We have used a one-vs-all binary classifier (positive vs. negative) for both manufacturer identification and part-number identification.
 As we explained in Sec. \ref{sec:Framework}, the one-classifier would be the best for the manufacturer identification.
 However, the one-class classification task is a complex statistical problem and might require a large number of samples to train the model. \item Data noise can impact the classification models severely.
 To reduce noise, we collected start-up data from the same SRAM chips 20 times.
 We maintained a constant sampling interval of 2 minutes.
 We have shorted the power pin ($V_{CC}$) and other control pins of the SRAM chip with the ground within this time interval We maintained such settings using relay circuits (also controlled by the same Arduino Due board).
 This experimental setup should be sufficient to avoid the potential discharge inversion effect on the SRAM start-up state \cite{Liao:dischargeInversion}.
 We combined those 20 sets of data in a single set using the majority voting technique \cite{MajVoting}.

 \item The variance error is expected when the sample size is too small \cite{Putten:bias-variance}.
 A model with high variance provides too much attention to the data that are trained with and prone to overfitting.
 Hence, to reduce the variance error in the trained model, we segmented the SRAM signature data in 16 chunks and virtually increased the sample count by treating each segment as an individual memory chip (i.e., extracting an individual set of features from each segment).
 However, in the inference phase, the class of a test sample is determined by the majority voting method using all 16 segments.
 If the same number of votes supports multiple class labels, the tie is broken by comparing the cumulative posterior probabilities\footnote{The posterior probability quantifies the confidence level of inferencing a sample to a particular class \cite{Hastie:ML}.} of all 16 segments. \item To examine the temperature sensitivity of our proposed technique, we collected data from test samples at high temperatures ($\sim45^{\circ}$C) and validated the same trained model learned in task \ref{task:3}. \end{enumerate}